 School Hall: Each building has a traditional School Hall used for assemblies as well as PE.
 At Middleton Hall, the School Hall is furnished with a grand piano, staging and professionally fitted light and sound systems for theatrical productions.

-Dining Hall: Our Dining Hall provides a light and airy location to enjoy a delicious selection of hot and cold lunches, served every day.
+Dining Hall: Our Dining Hall provides a light and airy location to enjoy a delicious selection of hot and cold balanced lunches, served every day.